Aedrian87/Rune-Manager/README.md

 To start with the instructions, we will assume you can upload your data to Swarfarm already.
 And if you are not there yet, check the Discord server on the sidebar, someone will help you there.

 1- Download your Swarfarm data file.
-If you are already logged into your Swarfarm account, you can click [HERE](https://swarfarm.com/profile/Maarnak/export/swop_optimizer/) to download it automatically.
-If you want to download it manually, make sure you use the SWOP Optimizer compatible download.
-The file will be named YourName_swarfarm_win10_optimizer_export.json, and it will be on your default download folder.
+If you are already logged into your Swarfarm account, click on your profile name, on the top right corner.
+Click Import/Export, and then under **Export** choose Download File.
+You will get "YourName_swarfarm_win10_optimizer_export.json", and it will be on your default download folder.

 2- Upload your json file from **Step 1** into SWOP, through the **IMPORT VIA JSON FILE** option, choose the file, and after a few seconds it will load.
 Click Import, and wait until it is ready.
 You will see an aqua message on the top right corner of your screen, telling you that the upload has been completed.